This post may contain affiliate links. Please read my disclosure policy.

 But for today, it’s all about the pork chops.
 Except you need more than just that for a complete dinner.

-- My quick + easy microwave baked potatoes or paprika roasted potatoes.
+- Quick + easy microwave baked potatoes or paprika roasted potatoes.

-- I love pork with sweet potatoes too, so you could try my spicy sweet potato rounds or my maple cinnamon sweet potato rounds.
+- I love pork with sweet potatoes too, so you could try spicy sweet potato rounds or maple cinnamon sweet potato rounds.

 - Add some steamed broccoli, a simple spinach salad or maybe some sautéed green beans and tomatoes.